 - Completion of externship in community settings.

 - Completion of a thesis (3 -6 credit hours) or research seminar (3 credit hours).

-The M.A. in Counseling and Community Psychology and the M.A. in Community Psychology programs are accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) for the period August 2010 through August 2020.
+The M.A. in Community Psychology program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) for the period August 2010 through August 2020.